-Although the martini is apparently less than 150 years old, records of its invention are sketchy at best, and several other municipalities would like to take credit for it.
+Although the martini is only about 150 years old, records of its invention are sketchy at best.
+Most sources say it was invented in San Francisco, but several other municipalities would also like to take credit for it.
 A great many widely divergent stories about the drink’s origin are in circulation, each one as plausible as the next.
-But since this is a question that cannot be answered definitively, I choose to believe the story I like best.
-That story says that in the mid-1800s, a miner about to board a ferry in San Francisco for the trip across the bay to his home town of Martinez asked a bartender to whip up an interesting drink for him.
+The story I like best says that in the mid-1800s, a miner about to board a ferry in San Francisco for the trip across the bay to his home town of Martinez asked a bartender to whip up an interesting drink for him.
 The resulting mixture was named after the traveler’s destination, and years later, when the drink had become more popular, the name was shortened to “martini.”
 This story, I hasten to admit, may be entirely apocryphal, but it does at least seem likely that the name “martini” is in fact derived in some fashion from “Martinez.”

 In addition to the drink’s uncertain provenance, no reliable documentation of its original recipe exists.
 Among the ingredient lists I found claiming to be the original are these:

 - 4 parts sweet vermouth, 1 part gin, dash of bitters, two dashes of Maraschino, slice of lemon

 - 3 parts gin, 1 part sweet vermouth, 1 part dry vermouth, dash of orange bitters, slice of lemon

 - 3 parts gin, 1 part dry vermouth

 - 2 parts gin, 1 part sweet vermouth, (sometimes) dash of orange bitters

 - 1 part gin, 1 part dry vermouth